skip to content

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Fixed-term: The funds for this post are available for 4 years in the first instance.
+Fixed-term: The funds for this post are available for up to 18 months.

 We particularly welcome applications from women and candidates from a BME background for this vacancy as they are currently under-represented at this level in our University.